 Those will be the meaningful comparisons.

-Speaking of next-generation platforms, only Sony could have created an official unboxing video1 this ridiculously pretentious.
+Speaking of next-generation platforms, only Sony could have created an official unboxing video ((I continue to be amazed official unboxing videos are a thing.)) this ridiculously pretentious.

 The image you see up there is my game shelf.
 It’s loaded with titles I haven’t played, titles I’ve played through more than once, titles I think are classics and should be archived, and a years-old desire to put these things on display.
 It’s a collection in every sense of the word, especially since I stopped reselling my games a couple of years ago.